bbi-lab/bbi-sci/README.md

 The pipeline is run in two parts, the first is [bbi-dmux](https://github.com/bbi-lab/bbi-dmux) which runs the demultiplexing, and the second is [bbi-sci](https://github.com/bbi-lab/bbi-sci/) which completes the preprocessing.
 The instructions below apply to both pipelines, and both pipelines can use the same configuration file.

 ## Prerequisites
+1. This script requires Nextflow version >= 20.

-1. As the Nextflow pipeline is run interactively, please use a terminal multiplexer such as tmux. tmux sessions are persistent which means that programs in tmux will continue to run even if you get disconnected.
+2. As the Nextflow pipeline is run interactively, please use a terminal multiplexer such as tmux. tmux sessions are persistent which means that programs in tmux will continue to run even if you get disconnected.
 You can start a tmux session by using:
 ```
 module load tmux/latest
 tmux